ivuorinen/starred/README.md

 - [jina-ai/dalle-flow](https://github.com/jina-ai/dalle-flow) - 🌊 A Human-in-the-Loop workflow for creating HD images from text
 - [johnjones4/Doomsday-Machine](https://github.com/johnjones4/Doomsday-Machine) - Doomsday Machine is a tool for backing up cloud services to a local machine.
 - [jparise/stale](https://github.com/jparise/stale) - Stale identifies (and optionally deletes) stale Delicious and Pinboard links.
+- [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
+Self-hostable.
+Get answers from the web or your docs.
+Build custom agents, schedule automations, do deep research.
+Turn any online or local LLM into your personal, autonomous AI (e.g gpt, claude, gemini, llama, qwen, mistral).
 - [khuedoan/homelab](https://github.com/khuedoan/homelab) - Fully automated homelab from empty disk to running services with a single command.
 - [kimchi-project/wok](https://github.com/kimchi-project/wok) - A cherrypy framework for multi-purpose plug-ins
 - [lark-parser/lark](https://github.com/lark-parser/lark) - Lark is a parsing toolkit for Python, built with a focus on ergonomics, performance and modularity.